Stop Chatting With AI. Start Building With It.

 The Session Protocol

-Feed: Start every session by loading your context documents.
-Not everything - the relevant subset for today’s work.
+Feed: I start every session by loading my context documents.
+Not everything - just the relevant subset for today’s work.

-Work: Do the actual work - writing, building, planning, whatever the session is for.
-The AI has context now.
-The outputs are specific to you instead of generic.
+Work: I do the actual work - writing, building, planning, whatever the session is for.
+The system has context now.
+The outputs are specific to my business instead of generic.

-Update: At session end, update the documents.
+Update: At the end of every session, I update the documents.
 Decisions made, context gained, things that changed.
 New client?
-Add them.
+I add them.
 New process?
-Capture it.
+I capture it.

-Next session, you load the updated documents.
-The AI knows more than it did yesterday.
+Next session, I load the updated documents.
+The system knows more than it did yesterday.
 The work builds on previous work.
 The context accumulates.

 This is so simple it feels obvious.
 But it requires discipline, and that’s where it falls apart.

-Ask it: “What do you know about my business?”
-The answer will be nothing.
-That’s your baseline.
-Now ask: “What would you need to know to be genuinely useful to me?”
-It’ll tell you.
+I started by asking mine a simple question: “What do you know about my business?”
+The answer was nothing.
+That was my baseline.
+Then I asked: “What would you need to know to be genuinely useful to me?”
+It told me.
 Voice and tone.
 Client information.
 Service methodology.
 Pricing.
-The things you explain every single session - those are the things that should be in a document.
+All the things I’d been explaining every single session - those were the things that should have been in a document from the start.

-But the real trick is this: ask it how to organise that document.
-“How do I give you the most context with the most brevity so you don’t lose the signal?”
+But the real trick was asking it how to organise that document.
+I said: “How do I give you the most context with the most brevity so you don’t lose the signal?”

 That question changed everything for me.
 There’s a tension between context and noise.
-Load too little and the AI is generic.
+Load too little and the system is generic.
 Load too much and the important stuff drowns in detail.
-The AI understands that tension better than you do - it knows what it can absorb, what it skims past, what makes it sharper versus what makes it slower.
+Claude Code understands that tension better than I do - it knows what it can absorb, what it skims past, what makes it sharper versus what makes it slower.

 My core context document has been rewritten dozens of times.
-Not by me sitting down and restructuring it - by asking the AI after every few sessions: “What’s bloated?
+Not by me sitting down and restructuring it - I just ask Claude Code after every few sessions: “What’s bloated?
 What’s missing?
 What could be sharper?”
 It edits its own instructions.
 It tells me when something is redundant or when a section has grown past the point of usefulness.

 The system improves itself.
-The AI helps you compress and refine the document that makes it more effective.
+Claude Code helps me compress and refine the very document that makes it more effective.
 Every revision makes the next session better.

-And here’s the discipline that makes it work: AI will happily create documents all day long.
-Left unchecked, you’ll drown in files that nobody reads and the AI can’t usefully load.
+And here’s the discipline that makes it work: Claude Code will happily create documents all day long.
+Left unchecked, you’ll drown in files that nobody reads and the system can’t usefully load.
 The signal disappears into the noise.

-So you prune.
+So I prune.
 Ruthlessly.
-You cull pages that overlap.
-You merge documents that say the same thing differently.
-You ask the AI: “Is this section earning its place, or is it just taking up space?”
+I cull pages that overlap.
+I merge documents that say the same thing differently.
+I ask Claude Code: “Is this section earning its place, or is it just taking up space?”
 If a page hasn’t been useful in three months, it goes.
 If two pages cover the same ground, one gets deleted.
-If a section has grown bloated, it gets compressed.
+If a section has grown bloated, I compress it.

 The goal isn’t more documentation.
 It’s better signal.
-Fifty pages that the AI can load and act on immediately beats five hundred pages of context it has to wade through.
+Fifty pages that the system can load and act on immediately beats five hundred pages of context it has to wade through.

 And not all fifty load at once.

-Always loaded: A handful of core documents - who I am, how I work, what I’m focused on right now.
+Always loaded: I have a handful of core documents - who I am, how I work, what I’m focused on right now.

 Loaded on mention: Topic-specific documents that appear when I bring up the subject.